China vs USA

 Pros

-- Largest economy with advanced financial markets and innovation ecosystem
+- Largest economy with advanced financial and technological sectors

 Cons